MiwaPen/rsschool-cv/cv.md

 ## My goal:

-### I want to get a good theoretical and practical knowledge and skills of frondend development for make a good career and become a professional.
+### I want to get a good theoretical and practical knowledge and skills of frontend development for make a good career and become a professional.

 ## Skills: